mit-dig/punya-tutorials/tutorials/ldp-coap.md

 ## Add the sensor list

-Now we need a `ListView` component called _“SensorListView”_ to show all discovered sensors: let’s set its Width to “Fill parent” and Height to **30 percent** or **35 percent** (that should be good for the majority of screen sizes and resolutions).
+Now we need a `ListView` component called _SensorListView_ to show all discovered sensors: let’s set its Width to Fill parent and Height to **30 percent** or **35 percent** (that should be good for the majority of screen sizes and resolutions).

-Finally, we add a `TextBox` called _“OutputTextBox”_ for sensor data, with both Width and Height set to “Fill parent” to fill the rest of the screen.
+Finally, we add a `TextBox` called _OutputTextBox_ for sensor data, with both Width and Height set to Fill parent to fill the rest of the screen.

 This is the end result: